aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/modules/cv_change_control_v3.rst.md

 <td></td>
 <td></td>
 <td>
-    <div>A dict containuing the change control to be created/modified</div>
+    <div>A dict containing the change control to be created/modified</div>
 </td>
 </tr>